-I ask myself: ?Who am I to decide their name?. ?We? brought our languages and our religions from Europe, re-labeling and revaluing all things!
-Here river water had more value than a Gold mine, it still has.
+I ask myself: “Who am I to decide their name”?
+‘We’ brought our languages and our religions from Europe, re-labeling and revaluing all things!
+Here river water had more value than a Gold mine, it still has but not in the European economy.
 Spanish and Portuguese replaced the language of the Incans and the Aztecs and the labels and the religions changed to support the export trade.

 Buenos Aires, Sydney and Dublin all had the dubious pleasure of being the seat of empire for an occupying imperial force.
 For a couple of hundreds of years their function was to impose control over the land, the resources and the workforce to extract, extract, extract sending the ?valuable? stuff to London and Madrid.
 Not much has changed.
 A trip to the European clubs in Buenos Aires might leave one with the question as to why exactly they bothered having a revolution at all?